Preparing for travel can be stressful and hectic as it is, but when you’ve got an ostomy there are a few extra things that you’ll want to be aware of.

-While ostomy supplies are medically necessary, and may be exempt from the 3-1-1 rule, I would strongly suggest contacting your airline or local airport authority to see if they allow those exemptions.
+While ostomy supplies are medically necessary and may be exempt from the 3-1-1 rule, I would strongly suggest contacting your airline or local airport authority to see if they allow those exemptions.

 I’ve contacted CATSA here in Canada, but they said it would depend on the screening person you have to decide whether any specific supply is exempt from the rule (ostomy bags and wafers are automatically exempt).
 Rather than risk not being able to bring all my supplies, I just pack with the assumption that no exceptions will be made.

-Note that if you are travelling with checked luggage you’ll be able to bring larger containers.
+Note that if you are traveling with checked luggage you’ll be able to bring larger containers.
 Keep only what’s absolutely necessary for an appliance change in your carry-on if you decide to bring extras.